chubaquelo/chubaquelo/README.md

 I'm a self taugth web developer with more than 10 years of experience in web developing and e-commerce as freelancer.<br>
 I have experience using e-commerce platforms, CRM, ERP and wordpress, helping customers get their businesses online.

-I'm actually upgrading my programming skills with the Microverse program.
+#### I'm currently upgrading my programming skills with the [Microverse](www.microverse.org) program.

-- 🔭 I’m currently working on my Ruby on Rails skills
+- 🔭 Working on my Ruby on Rails skills
 - 👯 I’m looking to collaborate on an innovative company.
 - 📫 You can reach me by: [Linkedin](https://www.linkedin.com/in/sergio-obolevich), [Twitter](https://twitter.com/SergioObolevich), and [Whatsapp](https://wa.me/5493515055933).